-What are minimum income requirements?
+What are credit card minimum income requirements?

-Other credit card income requirements
+Examples of different credit card minimum income requirements

 Finder survey: How many times have people applied for a credit card?